 - How old is the source?
 Can you find the date the information was created?

 - How important is currency for your research topic?

-- Are there any broken links on the page?
+- If the source is a webpage, are there any broken links on the page?
 If so, that might mean the page is no longer maintained.